donghyunkim39/End-to-End-Self-Driving-with-ViT-Based-Multi-View-Perception-and-Intention-Aware-View-Weighting/README.md

 M.S.
 Student, Department of Mechanical and Robotics Engineering

-Gwangju Institute of Science and Technology (GIST)
+Gwangju Institute of Science and Technology (GIST), Republic of Korea

 krym0309@gm.gist.ac.kr or krym0309@naver.com